Estimated reading time: 28 minutes

 Letter Prompts Intense Research Probe

-The Intelligence Explains Previous Discoveries
+Intelligence Within the Letter Explains Previous Discoveries

 - The origination point of James City, now Leon in Madison County, Virginia & Rev. Daniel James